joakimk/toniq/README.md

 * If a job is running when the erlang process is killed, it will be run again when the app starts again.
 Ensure your jobs are [reentrant](https://en.wikipedia.org/wiki/Reentrancy_(computing)), or otherwise handles this.
   - You could in theory have some at\_exit hook to allow a job to finish, but that won't help you during a power outage or if the process is killed by a `KILL` signal, e.g. `kill -9`.
+* A job can be retried more times than specified if the erlang process is stopped before it's done retying.
+Starting the app and re-queueing the job from redis will restart he retry count from 1 again.